 For an international job seeker, this means that you can only use the title after an assessment of your qualification.
 Although it may be appealing to simply put an Ing. in front of your name, you really shouldn’t.
 In fact, doing so without authorisation is considered a penal offence with costly consequences.
 Thus, if you want to use the title, make sure you apply for the appropriate recognition procedure first.

 Having the title is also a mandatory prerequisite if you want to become a Consulting Engineer in the future.

-If you wish to apply for the professional title, you need to submit an application to the competent authority, which typically is the Chamber of Engineers of the state you intend to work in.
+If you wish to apply for the professional title, you need to submit an application to the competent authority.
+Typically, that’s the Chamber of Engineers of the state you intend to work in.
 (You can use the Recognition Finder in order to find out which one that is.)
-They will then assess your degree, including subjects studied, practical hours spent, relevant work experience etc. and compare it with the German engineering degree.
-If significant differences are found, you will have to do an adjustment measure, typically a knowledge test or adjustment course.
+The authority will then assess your degree in detail.
+Thus, it will compare your subjects studied, practical training, relevant work experience etc. with the German engineering degree.
+If significant differences are found, you will have to do an adjustment measure.
+Such adjustment may be done achieved through a knowledge test or adjustment course.
 Only on passing / completion, you will be authorised to use the professional title.

-Considering the many steps involved in this procedure, it’s not surprising that it takes multiple months to complete, making it overall the most complicated procedure for demonstrating the comparability of your qualification.
-On top of this, every step is associated with costs.
+Considering the many steps involved in this procedure, it’s not surprising that it takes multiple months to complete.
+Overall, it is also the most complicated procedure for demonstrating the comparability of your qualification.
+Besides, every step is associated with costs.
 This being said, the title Ingenieur is a quality seal for your engineering know-how.
 Thus, if you are planning for a longer career in Germany, it is worth a thought.